twolfson/twolfson.com/articles/moving-from-phantomjs-to-node-webkit.md

 The latest version that would capture screenshots (`0.17.2`) didn't have a mechanism for reading data from a website when `node-integration` was disabled.
 This was disabled to verify the website was accurate as possible.

 # Why not [Selenium][]?
-Selenium is definitely the most accurate set of screenshots.
-However, setup and installation is not as easy as [`node-webkit`][].
-Additionally, I wanted to verify that [`node-webkit`][] was a viable platform for future scripts.
+Selenium is would yield the most accurate set of screenshots.
+However setup, installation, and maintenance are not as easy as [node-webkit][].

+Additionally, I wanted to verify that [node-webkit][] was a viable replacement for future [PhantomJS][] scripts for the benefits listed earlier.

 [Selenium]: http://www.seleniumhq.org/